MamaMech/MamaMech/README.md

 - 👋 Hi, I’m @MamaMech
-- 👀 I’m interested in ...
-Python, bots
+- 👀 I’m interested in ... coding :)
 - 🌱 I’m currently learning ...
-Python and Java
+C++
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ... discord mamamech